simolus3/drift/docs/pages/docs/setup.md

 {% include "blocks/snippet" snippets = snippets name = 'open' %}

+The Android-specific workarounds are necessary because sqlite3 attempts to use `/tmp` to store private data on unix-like systems, which is forbidden on Android.
+We also use this opportunity to work around a problem some older Android devices have with loading custom libraries through `dart:ffi`.

 ## Next steps

 Congratulations!
 With this setup complete, your project is ready to use drift.